dokku/dokku-postgres/README.md

 - `-m|--memory MEMORY`: container memory limit in megabytes (default: unlimited)
 - `-N|--initial-network INITIAL_NETWORK`: the initial network to attach the service to
 - `-p|--password PASSWORD`: override the user-level service password
-- `-P|--post-create-network NETWORKS`: a comman-separated list of networks to attach the service container to after service creation
+- `-P|--post-create-network NETWORKS`: a comma-separated list of networks to attach the service container to after service creation
 - `-r|--root-password PASSWORD`: override the root-level service password
-- `-S|--post-start-network NETWORKS`: a comman-separated list of networks to attach the service container to after service start
+- `-S|--post-start-network NETWORKS`: a comma-separated list of networks to attach the service container to after service start
 - `-s|--shm-size SHM_SIZE`: override shared memory size for postgres docker container

 Create a postgres service named lollipop: